CQCL/quantinuum-hardware-specifications/README.md

     ├── README.md
     ├── /data               <- Specification data
-    ├── /notebooks          <- Jupyter notebook examples for accessing the data └── /qtm_spec           <- Source code for python quantinuum-specsheet
+    ├── /notebooks          <- Jupyter notebook examples for accessing the data └── /qtm_spec           <- Python source code

 --------

 ## Getting Started

 Install this repository in your local python environment by navigating to this folder and running `pip install .`.
-This will install a packaged called `qtm-spec`.
+This will install a package called `qtm_spec`.

-Examples for accessing the data are found in the following notebooks:
+Examples for accessing the data are found in the notebook `Load Experimental Data.ipynb`
-- `Load Experimental Data.ipynb`: